meronvermaas/data-visualization/2-lesson.md

 Now we can go on an visualize our data!

-Follow one R or Python tutorials to generate the following plots:
+**Open one of the binders containing the R or Python Notebooks to generate the following plots:**

 ## Barplot